-This chakra is responsible for the health of the thyroid, neck, jaw, larynx, mouth and tongue.
+This chakra is responsible for the health of the thyroid, neck, jaw, larynx, mouth, and tongue.

 Chakra 6: The Third Eye (or First Eye)

-When your sixth chakra is imbalanced, you might have problems with your sight, headaches, migraines, you could gain weight, have high blood pressure, low sex drive and mood swings.
+When your sixth chakra is imbalanced, you might have problems with your sight, headaches, migraines, you could gain weight, high blood pressure, low sex drive, and mood swings.
 At a subtle level, your intuition is suffering, so making choices can be a real challenge and you could find it very difficult to make decisions that serve your best interest.

 Chakra 7: The Crown Chakra

 Position: This is the second chakra that is not actually located within our physical body.
-You can imagine this chakra to fluctuate at about 15 cm above the centre of your skull, along the axis of energy mentioned at the beginning.
+You can imagine this chakra to fluctuate at about 15 cm above the center of your skull, along the axis of energy mentioned at the beginning.

 Function: This chakra is our portal to the divine, our connection with spirituality and the universal consciousness.
 It is what makes the human being complete.

 The seventh chakra promotes a search for a higher purpose and elevated emotions and attitude.
 It is the gateway to super-consciousness, where there is no separation (which is but an illusion).
 When your seventh chakra is active, you experience yourself as one with everything and everyone around you.
-When your crown chakra is aligned, you are open to receive clear information as to who you are and why you are here.
+When your crown chakra is aligned, you are open to receiving clear information as to who you are and why you are here.

-When it works well you feel connected with everything and everyone, and your emotions are those of peace, love, tolerance, unity, harmony and balance.
+When it works well you feel connected with everything and everyone, and your emotions are those of peace, love, tolerance, unity, harmony, and balance.

 Whenever you feel unbalanced or experience physical and non-physical ailments due to the malfunctioning of one or more chakras, meditation can help you reestablish balance and realign the chakras.
-This brings immediate relief which will last longer the more you practise it—ideally, on a daily basis or as a regular discipline.
-Another efficient way to operate on and through the chakras is certainly any one of the many types of Yoga practised and taught worldwide today.
+This brings immediate relief which will last longer the more you practice it—ideally, on a daily basis or as a regular discipline.
+Another efficient way to operate on and through the chakras is certainly any one of the many types of Yoga practiced and taught worldwide today.